-Before I start writing for a new client, I research their customers and their pain points.
-During the briefing process, I learn how my clients’ services work to solve customers pain points.
+Before I start writing for a new client, I research their customers and pain points.
+During the briefing process, I learn how my clients’ services work to solve customers’ pain points.
 Then, I make sure that I link the two as I write.

 Tip: Google the topic you want to write.
-The people also ask questions is a great place to look for potential customers pain points.
+The people also ask questions is a great place to look for potential customer’s pain points.
 This reflects what real people want to know.
-When you write, include these questions, then answer them in much detail.
+When you write, include these questions and answer them in detail.

 2. Stop using fluff and filler words

 Fluff and filler words do not add value to a sentence.
 This is usually a long-winded thought process that needs to be broken down into a shorter digestible sentence.

 Some clients request a word count of over one thousand words.
 If you are new to writing, this may seem like a lot, especially in the early days.
 That’s why you might be tempted to fill the sections with fluff and filler words to meet the word count.